stryker-mutator/mutation-testing-elements/docs/mutant-states-and-metrics.md

   your CI build would detect it because the tests will never complete.
 - **Runtime error**
   The running of the tests resulted in an error (rather than a failed test).
-  This can happen when the testrunner fails.
-For example, when a testrunner throws an `OutOfMemoryError` or for dynamic languages where the mutant resulted in unparsable code.
+  This can happen when the test runner fails.
+For example, when a test runner throws an `OutOfMemoryError` or for dynamic languages where the mutant resulted in unparsable code.
   Don't spend too much attention looking at this mutant.
 It is not represented in your mutation score.
 - **Compile error**
-  The mutant resulted in a compiler error.
+  The mutant caused a compile error.
   This can happen in compiled languages.
   Don't spend too much attention looking at this mutant.
   It is not represented in your mutation score.
 - **Ignored**
-  The mutant was not tested because the config of the user asked for it to be ignored.
+  The mutant wasn't tested because it is ignored.
+Either by user action, or for another reason.
   This will not count against your mutation score but will show up in reports.

 ## Metrics